bob-collective/bob/docs/docs/learn/builder-guides/local-development.md

 #### Wallet

 You can use `bitcoin-cli` to manage the wallet.
-However, if you prefer you a UI, you can use Bitcoin QT.
+However, if you prefer a UI, you can use Bitcoin QT.

 Start Bitcoin QT (for wallet functionality):